mathieuaubry/paintingTo3D/README.md

 The paintings we used to test our method are available [here](http://www.di.ens.fr/willow/research/painting_to_3d/data/Paintings.zip) (40MB)

+To test the renderer, you can also download a  [test camera](http://www.di.ens.fr/willow/research/painting_to_3d/data/test_camera.mat) recovered by our algorithm with the associated painting.

 ### COMPILING THE RENDERER:

 To view the final results you will need to render from the 3D model.